mdfaazil1/Docusaurus-Boilerplate/README.md

 ## Mix Markdown with React components

-Apart from Markdown files, you can also create React components in respective directories and import them into MDX files.
+Apart from Markdown files, you can also create React components in respective directories(src/components) and import them into MDX files.
 This allows for more dynamic content creation and enhanced customization options for your documentation website.

 ## Packages added for easy use: